josefprinz/josefPrinz.github.io/docs/index.md

 #### GitHub Pages

-The website is hosted on GitHub Pages.
+This website is hosted on GitHub Pages.

 #### Supported By Chris Rhymes Bulma-clean-theme